Yes. Single read and paired end libraries for RNA and DNA applications are compatible with the HiSeq.

-The new HiSeq v4 reagent kits now support dual indexing workflows without requiring the purchase of additional SBS agents.
+The HiSeq v4 reagent kits support dual-indexing workflows without requiring the purchase of additional SBS agents.
 Sample prep for dual-indexed libraries requires that both indexes be present on the library.
 However, the second index does not need to be read during sequencing.
 A single-indexing workflow is supported on Illumina sequencing instruments, where only Index 1 is used.
 See the instrument user guide for more information about setting up an 8-base single-indexed sequencing run.

-Illumina currently offers two SBS kits for the HiSeq: a 200-cycle kit and a 50-cycle kit.
-Both kits contain the same formulations and only differ in volume.
+Illumina currently offers two SBS kits for the HiSeq 2000 or HiSeq 1000 System: a 200-cycle kit and a 50-cycle kit.
+Both kits contain the same formulations and differ in volume only.

-For information about the number of SBS kits required on the HiSeq, HiScanSQ, or GAIIx, see the user guide for your instrument guide.
+For information about the number of SBS kits required, see the system guide for your system.

 No, the tile numbering is unchanged from the format introduced in HCS v1.3.
 However, when using Flow Cell v3, the tile numbering reflects the three-swath imaging pattern, where a 3 in the tile number represents the third swath.

 Yes.
 The TruSeq SBS Kit (200 Cycles) contains sufficient reagents for 209 cycles of sequencing, which covers 101 cycles for Read 1, 7 cycles for the Index Read, and 101 cycles for Read 2.

 No. Cluster Kits and SBS Kits for the HiSeq are not equivalent or